Lets you specify/view/adjust environment variables.

 footer and Javadoc

-templates to form expressions that will be resolved during printing.
+templates to form expressions that will be resolved during formatting.
 Embedded

 corresponding value.
 This process is called variable